Abdul Rahman Andak: As Sultan's adviser

-For twenty years he was advisor to Sultan Abu Bakar (Sultan of Johor 1862-1895) and Sultan Ibrahim (Sultan of Johor 1895-1959).
+For twenty years he was advisor to Sultan Abu Bakar (Sultan of Johor 1862–1895) and Sultan Ibrahim (Sultan of Johor 1895–1959).
 Andak's influence over Sultan Abu Bakar lead to the Sultan becoming increasingly reluctant to accept British advice.
 Andak drafted the Johor Constitution, the first to be written by any of the Malay States, and which became law in 1894.
 He represented Johor on behalf of the sultan leading an entourage to the 1893 World's Fair in Chicago following an invitation from the United States Consul-General to Singapore Rounsevelle Wildman.

-Andak was the founder of the Pakatan Belajar Mengajar Pengetahuan Bahasa ("Language Knowledge Teaching Pact), a literary society which increased the usage of the Malay language and made it the official language of the government; the body was also responsible for introducing neologisms expressing new ideas of governance brought with British influence.
+Andak was the founder of the Pakatan Belajar Mengajar Pengetahuan Bahasa ("Language Knowledge Teaching Pact), a literary society which increased the usage of the Malay language and made it the official language of the government; the body was also responsible for introducing neologisms purely expressing new ideas of governance brought with British influence.
 It later became the Royal Society of Malay Literature of Johor.

 A Freemason, he was initiated into the Lodge of St George No 1152 in Singapore in 1889.